Kakamotobi/Learned/Computer Network/DNS.md

 - **Domain is an area of control or a sphere of knowledge, whether narrowly or broadly defined, identified by a name.**
 ### What is a Domain Name?
 - A domain name represents an entity's position within the structure of the DNS hierarchy.
-- A domain name is essentially all the domains in the path from the local domain to the root, separated by periods.
+- A domain name is essentially all the domains in the path from the local domain to the root domain, separated by periods.

 ## DNS Hierarchy
 - Each node on the DNS tree represents a domain.